-How you decide to pronounce ‘scone’ it is up to you, but the real debate has always been whether to add your cream before or after the jam.
-Those from Devon say cream first those from Cornwall say jam first.
-Well, I put it down to the cream, if you are serving clotted cream it makes sense to spread it like butter thus adding the … Continue reading Scones vs. Scones
+How you decide to pronounce ‘scone’ is up to you, but the real debate has always been whether to add your cream before or after the jam.
+Those from Devon say cream first whilst those from Cornwall say jam first.
+Personally, I vary it depending on the cream; if you are serving clotted cream, it makes sense to spread it like butter thus adding the … Continue reading Scones vs. Scones

 My absolute favourite thing to do in this world is to pick strawberries on a hot summer’s day here in England and eat them still warm from the sun – pure and simple joy!
 Now the question is what to do with your freshly picked fruity jewels?
 The answer is to get jamming!!
 Here is the easiest and most foolproof method of making jam, especially … Continue reading Jamming the Strawberry